Greenfields exploration project available for option in the world class Timmins gold camp

-- Located on a major flexure of the important Pipestone Fault System where it crosses the “Porcupine Giant Mine Corridor” that has produced more than 55 million ounces of gold.
+- The Golden Mile property is located on a major flexure of the important Pipestone Fault System where it crosses the “Porcupine Giant Mine Corridor” that has produced more than 55 million ounces of gold.

 - Relatively unexplored portion of a major structural break within the Timmins Gold Camp.

-- This overburden-covered structural intersection contains excellent targets within the thick, folded and faulted ultramafic, mafic volcanic rocks and adjacent Porcupine sediments – a setting common to many Timmins Camp deposits.
+- An overburden-covered structural intersection which contains excellent targets within the thick, folded and faulted ultramafic, mafic volcanic rocks and adjacent Porcupine sediments – a setting common to many Timmins Camp deposits.

-- A five-hole (1,182m) 2014 drill program – two holes intersected a graphitic shear zone at the deformed unconformity between carbonate altered komatiites and Porcupine sediments (Timmins West Mine setting) along the interpreted Pipestone Fault.
+- A five-hole (1,182 meter) drill program was completed in 2014; two holes intersected a graphitic shear zone at the deformed unconformity between carbonate altered komatiites and Porcupine sediments (Timmins West Mine setting) along the interpreted Pipestone Fault.

-- Recent airborne magnetic survey identified prominent structural breaks, and multiple areas for drill targeting
+- Airborne magnetic/electromagnetic surveys have identified prominent structural breaks and multiple areas for drill targeting